rclone/rclone/docs/content/rc.md

 Authentication is required for this call.

+### operations/publiclink: Create or retrieve a public link to the given file or folder.

+This takes the following parameters

+- fs - a remote name string eg "drive:"
+- remote - a path within that remote eg "dir"

+Returns

+- url - URL of the resource

+See the [link command](/commands/rclone_link/) command for more information on the above.

+Authentication is required for this call.

 ### operations/purge: Remove a directory or container and all of its contents

 This takes the following parameters